Aaliyah: Public image

 Aaliyah focused on her public image while protecting her private life.
 She felt that it was "important ... to differentiate yourself from the rest of the pack".
-USA Today said, "Her slinky vocal style and eye-popping videos made her a crossover star, while her persistent protection of her privacy added an air of intrigue about her".
-According to Aaliyah, "I put a lot of pressure on myself to be true to myself and not let anything else influence me to do what someone else is doing.
+USA Today said that "her slinky vocal style and eye-popping videos made her a crossover star, while her persistent protection of her privacy added an air of intrigue about her".
+She said that "I put a lot of pressure on myself to be true to myself and not let anything else influence me to do what someone else is doing.
 Being a little edgy and sexy is me.
 My image isn't a put-on.
 I'm happy to put over that dark edge in my videos, because it's always been there.
 I used to wear my sunglasses or have my hair over one eye a lot more when I was younger.
 [Now] I'm happy with all aspects of myself."

-She often wore baggy clothes and sunglasses, stating that she wanted to be herself.
-Aaliyah also wore black clothing, starting a trend for similar fashion among women in United States and Japan.
-In 1998, she hired a personal trainer to keep in shape, and exercised five days a week and ate diet foods.
-As her career progressed, "she went through so many fashion revamps".
-For example, when she changed her hairstyle, Aaliyah took her mother's advice and covered her left eye, much like Veronica Lake.
-The look has become known as her signature and been referred to as fusion of "unnerving emotional honesty" and "a sense of mystique".
+Aaliyah often wore baggy clothes and sunglasses, stating that she wanted to be herself.
+She also wore black clothing, starting a trend for similar fashion among women in United States and Japan.
+In 1998, she hired a personal trainer to keep in shape, exercised five days a week, and ate diet foods.
+As her career progressed, she went through "many fashion revamps".
+For example, when she changed her hairstyle, she took her mother's advice and covered her left eye, much like Veronica Lake.
+The look has become known as her signature and been referred to as a fusion of "unnerving emotional honesty" and "a sense of mystique".
 In regards to her fashion choices, writer Jeff Lorez described her as a "model of understatement".
-According to Lorez, "She's beautiful, but hardly in a high-gloss, supermodel way—more like a really good-looking girl next door.
+According to Lorez, "she's beautiful, but hardly in a high-gloss, supermodel way—more like a really good-looking girl next door.
 And rather than bling-blinging her ice in a ghetto-fabulous manner befitting her Trumped-up surroundings, she blings on the down-low: A subtle bracelet here, a winking pendant there, offset by her simple black jeans and matching sweater.
 Trés cool".
-Former TRL host Carson Daly said that she was "cutting edge, always one step ahead of the curve and that the TRL audience looks to her to figure out what's hot and what's new".
+Former Total Request Live host Carson Daly said that she was "cutting edge, always one step ahead of the curve and that the TRL audience looks to her to figure out what's hot and what's new".